Well, go on, what is a food allergy?

 Not yet, but there is a lot of promising research that shows we can get kids to at least tolerate a small amount of the allergen.
 There is lots of research happening right now exploring how to treat food allergies and the future is bright.

-8. What about growing out of food allergies, is that a thing?
+What about growing out of food allergies?
+Is that a thing?

 Sorta.
 Peanut, tree nut, fish and shellfish allergies are usually life long.
 Milk, egg, wheat and soy allergies usually begin in childhood and eventually may be outgrown.
 Only reintroduce foods with your allergist.

-9. Is a food allergy the same thing as a food intolerance?
+Is a food allergy the same as a food intolerance?

 Nope!
 Different.
 A food allergy is an immune reaction and can be deadly.
 An intolerance is a digestive reaction.
 Both are every day realities for families and Foublie is here to help.
 If you suspect your child has a food allergy, it is important to confirm it with your doctor.

-10. It may feel like none of your friends’ kids have food allergies.
+It may feel like none of your friends have kids with food allergies.

 You are not alone!
 Today there are almost 6 million kids in the US with a food allergy, that is 2 in every classroom.
 No one really understands why, but the number of people with food allergies has doubled between 1997 and 2011.
 You will find your tribe!
 We are here to get you started.